This documentation explains how to use NEMO: the Next Energy Modeling system for Optimization.

 - Parallel processing

-- Support for multiple solvers: Cbc, CPLEX, GLPK, Gurobi, HiGHS, Mosek, and Xpress
+- Verified compatibility with multiple solvers: Cbc, CPLEX, GLPK, Gurobi, HiGHS, Mosek, and Xpress

 - Optimization warm starts